60 BEST Things To Do In Ireland in 2023

 As well as the famous stack out in the water, you can stroll all along the cliffs, taking in the views and filling your lungs with some good old fresh sea air.

-On this site, there was a base during the second world war, so you can check out some of the old buildings and a monument built there.
+On this site, there was a base during the second world war, so you can also check out some of the old buildings and a monument built there.

 Read Also: The Best Things To Do In Mayo, Ireland: Complete Travel Guide